CalebBell/thermo/docs/cubic_equations_of_state.rst

     .. math::
         P=\frac{RT}{V-b}-\frac{a\alpha(T)}{V^2 + \delta V + \epsilon}

-This forms the basis the implementation in `thermo`.
+This forms the basis of the implementation in `thermo`.

 Two separate interfaces are provided, :obj:`thermo.eos` for pure component modeling and :obj:`thermo.eos_mix` for multicomponent modeling.
 Pure components are quite a bit faster than multicomponent mixtures, because the Van der Waals mixing rules conventionally used take N^2 operations to compute :math:`\alpha(T)`: